 Read more about Murchison Falls Park

-tree climbing lionQueen Elizabeth National Park is arguably Uganda’s most scenic national park.
-It is set on the base of the rift valley with beautiful crater lakes and rich grasslands.
-The size of the park is 1978 sq km, and lies along the Equator in southwestern Uganda.
+Queen Elizabeth National Park is arguably Uganda’s most scenic national park.
+It is set on the base of the Rift Valley with beautiful crater lakes and rich grasslands.
+The park is 1978 sq km and lies along the Equator in southwestern Uganda.
 It harbors a formidable diversity of wildlife which includes: 66 animals, and over 568 bird species.
 The park is popular for Tree-climbing Lions.
 Tourism activities include: Game drives, boat trips on the Kazinga Channel, Katwe local salt mining experience, birdwatching, Chimpanzee tracking and guided nature walks in Kyambura Gorge.

 Read more about Queen Elizabeth National Park

-Kidepo Valley National Park is Africa’s best national park for spectacular landscape – made of rugged mountains and flat valleys!
+Kidepo Valley National Park is Africa’s best national park for spectacular landscapes – made of rugged mountains and flat valleys!
 The park is remotely situated in the far northeastern corner of Uganda in the rugged plains of the Karamoja province.
 Kidepo is one of Africa’s most pristine wildernesses because it has not been touched.
 It has an impressive species diversity which includes 80 mammals, 28 of which are not known to occur in another park in Uganda, and more than 465 bird species.
-Tourism activities include: Game drives, nature walks, birdwatching, hikes to the Mountains (Mt.
-Morungole), tour of the local communities of the Karamojong and Ik people.
+Tourism activities include Game drives, nature walks, birdwatching, hikes to the Mountains (Mt.
+Morungole), tours of the local communities of the Karamojong and Ik people.

 Read more about Kidepo Valley National Park

-An evergreen rainforest, Kibale Forest has the highest concentration of primates in Africa, comprising of 13 species, including Chimpanzees – man’s closest relatives.
+An evergreen rainforest, Kibale Forest has the highest concentration of primates in Africa, comprising 13 species, including Chimpanzees – man’s closest relatives.
 It is the prime destination for Chimpanzee trekking and Habituation in Uganda.
-Other tourism activities include Birding and guided nature walks in Bigodi Swamp.
+Other tourism activities include Birding and guided nature walks in the Bigodi Swamp.

 Read more about Kibale Forest National Park